Link: Apply now for the World of Hyatt Business Card

 This is a better rate of earning elite nights than on the personal version of the card, though the business card doesn’t offer the five elite nights annually just for having the card, unlike the personal card.
 Earning elite nights through spending can be worth it whether you’re just trying to earn Globalist status, or want to get to the next Milestone Rewards threshold.

-Also keep in mind that the current welcome bonus requires spending $5,000, so at that point you’re half way to earning five elite nights towards elite status — it’s probably worth trying to spend $10,000 before the end of the year.
+Also keep in mind that earning the entire welcome bonus requires spending $12,000, so at that point you’d already have spent enough to earn five elite nights toward status.
+That’s another benefit of picking up the card.

 Up To 10% Of Redeemed World Of Hyatt Points Back